AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Rock Determination.md

 Basalt has a much higher density than granite, meaning that when oceanic and continental tectonic plates collide, the oceanic plates which contain mostly basalt tend to dive underneath the continental plates.

+Felsic volcano is explosive, mavic volcano is flowing volcano

 # Water flow
 Basalt: primary porosity is not present.
 Secondary porosity on the intersections of the polygons.
 This can form a pretty good aquifer.
 Some variants of basalt which contain CO2 that is released, you get a basalt rock with a large amount of voids.
+If these voids are connected, we have large primary porosity

+# Unconcolidated sedimentary rocks: grain sizes
+Clay: $\lt 2 \mu m$ (porosity highest, lower conductivity because too small pores)
+Silt: $2 - 50 \mu m$ (powdery, hardly visible grain sizes, primary porosity and primary hydraulic conductivity)
+Gravel: $2 - 50 mm$ ()
+Sand: